 We have presented a method for parallel solution of the fine scale equations in the variational multiscale method based on solution of localized Dirichlet problems on patches and developed an a posteriori error analysis for the method.
 Based on the estimates we design a basic adaptive algorithm for automatic tuning of the critical parameters: resolution and size of patches in the fine scale problems.
-It is also possible to decide wether a fine scale computation is necessary or not and thus the proposed scheme may be combined with a standard adaptive algorithm on the coarse scales.
+It is also possible to decide whether a fine scale computation is necessary or not and thus the proposed scheme may be combined with a standard adaptive algorithm on the coarse scales.
 The method is thus very general in nature and may be applied to any problem where adaptivity is needed.

 In this paper we have focused on two scales in two spatial dimensions.
 A natural extension would be to solve three dimensional problems with multiple scales.
 It is also natural to extend this theory to other equations modeling for instance flow and materials.
+We also intend to study non-linear and time dependent equations using this approach.